Curriculum

 Become an Innovative Leader in Global Health Research

 Are you ready to take the next step to earn your MS in Global Health degree?
-Request more information about the MS in Global Health, part of the MS in Population Health Research umbrella program.
+Request more information about the MS in Global Health Research.

 You can also contact our team in School of Public Health Admissions Office at asksph@bu.edu or 617-358-4095 to schedule a visit or learn more about admission eligibility, degree requirements, deadlines, and application information.